-Data Destruction Industry Responds to Customer Needs for Proper Professional Liability Protection
+Data Destruction Industry Responds to Need for Protection

 Using outside vendors for data destruction and other data-related services has grown so popular because they can do it more securely and more economically than organizations can do it for themselves.